decretist/Dissertation/Chapter3/chapter3.md

-[^a]: Check Peter Brown, *Augustine of Hippo* and James J. O'Donnell, *Augustine: A New Biography* to see if either of them makes the point that scribal or secretatrial support was required for individual authorship in antiquity.
-The need for scribal or secretatrial support presupposes that authors create texts by dictating them.
+[^a]: Check Peter Brown, *Augustine of Hippo* and James J. O'Donnell, *Augustine: A New Biography* to see if either of them makes the point that scribal or secretarial support was required for individual authorship in antiquity.
+The need for scribal or secretarial support presupposes that authors create texts by dictating them.

 [^b]: John Anthony McGuckin, "The Life of Origen (ca.  186–255)"